nehabhatt1503/Network-Traffic-Analysis/Wireshark/readme.md

 <details>
 <summary>Packet List</summary>
-- In this window, we see a summary line of each packet that includes the fields listed below by default.
+* In this window, we see a summary line of each packet that includes the fields listed below by default.
 We can add or remove columns to change the information presented.
- + Number- Order the packet arrived in Wireshark
- + Time- Unix time format
- + Source- Source IP
- + Destination- Destination IP
- + Protocol- The protocol used (TCP, UDP, DNS, ETC.)
- + Information- Information about the packet.
-This field can vary based on the type of protocol used within.
-It will show, for example, what type of query It is for a DNS packet.

 </details>

 ![image](https://github.com/user-attachments/assets/2feca1d7-a9cf-4c69-88c1-c1b5bbb4d73e)